-Led by global data technology solutions provider Hitachi Vantara and electricity distributor UK Power Networks, Optimise Prime is taking 3,000 electric vehicles to the road, from organizations including Centrica, Uber and Royal Mail, supported by distributor Scottish and Southern Electricity Networks, Hitachi Europe and Hitachi Capital Vehicle Solutions.
+Led by global data technology solutions provider Hitachi Vantara and electricity distributor UK Power Networks, Optimise Prime is taking 3,000 electric vehicles to the road, from organisations including Centrica, Uber and Royal Mail, supported by distributor Scottish and Southern Electricity Networks, Hitachi Europe and Hitachi Capital Vehicle Solutions.

-Its ultimate aim is to develop practical ways to overcome the upfront costs that prevent many of the country’s biggest commercial vehicle operators from making the switch to EVs.
-It will help to overcome the challenges of large-scale electrification of commercial vehicles by delivering an end-to-end view of what the switch to EVs means: for the infrastructure that delivers electricity to the community; for businesses that need to invest in new infrastructure; and for the end users that need to power their vehicles.
+Its ultimate aim is to develop practical ways to overcome the up-front costs that prevent many of the country’s biggest commercial vehicle operators from making the switch to EVs.
+It will help to overcome the challenges of large-scale electrification of commercial vehicles, by delivering an end-to-end view of what the switch to EVs means: for the infrastructure that delivers electricity to the community; for businesses that need to invest in new infrastructure; and for the end users that need to power their vehicles.

 If your organisation is considering making the switch to EVs, we invite you to download our latest whitepaper to learn more about the opportunities and challenges that should be considered, and the ways in which Centrica Business Solutions can support your transition.